jgarte/rice/wm/dwm/README.md

 Dwm will now execute a script located at '~/.config/dwm/autostart.sh' on startup.
 This can be used for launching programs such as sxhkd, picom or a status bar updater.

+I also have a modified version of the extrabar patch.
+Instead of having one statusbar at the top and one at the bottom I have one at the bottom and can then set stuff to be to the left and right on it.
+The syntax for this is `xsetroot -name 'will be shown on the right side;will be shown on the left side'`.

 I've also added gaps to every layout, except for monocle.

 There are also some patches that I've applied: